-2017 Acura RLX Buyer's Guide
+2018 Acura RLX Buyer's Guide

 Acura's Flagship Puts Technology to Work for You

-It's just quietly, confidently brilliant.
+The RLX is just quietly, confidently brilliant.

 The roomy, refined Acura RLX takes Acura's technology- and refinement-based brand of luxury to a new level.
-After last year's major update to the RLX line -- including a retuned suspension and the availability of the AcuraWatch suite of driver-assist safety features, Surround View monitor and Road Departure Mitigation system.
+Recent changes included retuning the suspension and adding the AcuraWatch suite of driver-assist safety features, Surround View monitor and Road Departure Mitigation system.
 For 2018 Acura has added more standard features, redesigned the RLX's sheetmetal, and updated the interior.

 Build and Price

-The 2018 Acura RLX starts at about $55,000, maxes out at just over $61,000 and qualifies as a solid value when compared to many of its competitors on an apples-to-apples equipment basis.
+The 2018 Acura RLX starts at about $56,000, maxes out at just over $63,000 and qualifies as a solid value when compared to many of its competitors on an apples-to-apples equipment basis.
 Build and price your own 2018 Acura RLX to unlock its Kelley Blue Book Fair Purchase Price, 5-Year Cost to Own and more.

 The RLX is one of the few sedans in its class to offer a hybrid option.
 The Acura RLX Sport Hybrid SH-AWD marries a sophisticated hybrid powertrain with the brand's excellent Super Handling All-Wheel Drive system to deliver both more performance and greater efficiency than the standard V6, front-wheel-drive RLX.
-The Hybrid’s fuel economy is an EPA-rated 29 mpg in the city, 30 on the highway, compared to the regular RLX’s 20/30.
+The Hybrid’s fuel economy is an EPA-rated 28 mpg in the city, 29 on the highway, compared to the regular RLX’s 20/29.

-The 2017 Acura RLX is worth further consideration, but don't make a move before getting to know all your options in the midsize luxury sedan segment.
+The 2018 Acura RLX is worth further consideration, but don't make a move before getting to know all your options in the midsize luxury sedan segment.
 Check out KBB's Midsize Luxury Sedan Buyer's Guide.